 Be sure not to mulch too close around the base of the trunk, which will smother it.
 Lay mulch very lightly closest to the trunk, and thicker as you move away from the trunk.

 Japanese maples are typically early to leaf out in the spring, which is great for aesthetics.
 However, late spring frosts could kill off the fresh growth.

 Trees planted in full sun are particularly susceptible to late spring frosts, as these areas will warm faster and encourage branches to leaf out earlier.

-One way to delay leafing out is to add a thicker layer of mulch around the base of the tree, between 3 to 4 inches.
+One way to delay leafing out is to add a thicker layer of mulch around the base of the tree, between three and four inches.